Library Hall

 Discover the fresco

 In 1691, Giuseppe and Tommaso Nasini painted what is now the vault of the exhibition hall in the library.
-It depicts the story of Hercules at the crossroads, the choice that the young hero must make between the easy way to pleasure and the hard one to virtue.
-An oval frame encloses this complex narrative, rich in symbolic figures.
-The fresco reveals the intervention of several hands, all of which performed their tasks successfully.
-Nevertheless, the figure of Hercules reveals some discrepancies and lack of proportion, probably due to different and changing requests from the Riccardi’s.
-The end result is very similar to the ancient statue of Mars in the palace’s courtyard, which was eventually topped with the head of Cosimo Riccardi (Francesco’s father) to pursue an overt and celebratory intent.
+It depicts the story of Hercules at the crossroads, in wich the young hero must choose between the easy path to pleasure and the hard difficult path to virtue.
+An oval frame encloses this complex narrative, which is rich in symbolic figures.
+The fresco shows the work of several artists, all of which performed their tasks skillfully.
+Nevertheless, the figure of Hercules shows some discrepancies and lack of proportion, probably due to differing and changing requests from the Riccardi family’s.
+The final result is very similar to the ancient statue of Mars in the palace’s courtyard, which was eventually topped with the head of Cosimo Riccardi (Francesco’s father) to convey a clear and celebratory message.

-The four medallions placed at the corners of Francesco Sacconi’s elegant architectonic frame allude to the heroic deeds from Hercules’ Twelve Labors.
-More precisely, they refer to the golden apples of the Hesperides, the fight against Antaeus, the Nemean lion, and (in very poor condition) an episode that is most likely to be identified with the Lernaean hydra.
-The Riccardi family also owned four low-reliefs (the work of a skillful sixteenth-century artist), which were originally part of their collection in Valfonda before being transferred to the new palace.
+The four medallions at the corners of Francesco Sacconi’s elegant architectural frame allude to the heroic deeds from Hercules’ Twelve Labors.
+More precisely, the golden apples of the Hesperides, the battle with Antaeus, the Nemean Lion, and, though in very poor condition, an episode probably representing the Lernaean Hydra.
+The Riccardi family also owned four low-reliefs (the work of a skilled sixteenth-century artist), which were originally part of their Valfonda collection before being transferred to the new palace.

 In the picture below, the Florentine painter Tito Lessi reproduces from life, not only the structures of the bookcases, but also the furnishings, such as tables and chairs, identical to those documented in the various reports that can be consulted in the library archives.